-The Company made required minimum pension funding contributions of \$775 and a voluntary contribution of \$1,000 to the pension plans in 2015 and currently expects to make \$967 of required minimum pension funding contributions in 2016.
+The Company made required minimum pension funding contributions of \$411 and voluntary contributions of \$1,300 to the pension plans in 2016 and currently expects to make \$216 of required minimum pension funding contributions in 2017.

 The Company maintains target allocation percentages among various asset classes based on an investment policy established for the pension plans, which is designed to achieve long-term objectives of return, while mitigating downside risk and considering expected cash flows.
-The current weighted-average target asset allocations are reflective of actual investments at December 31, 2015 and 2014.
+The current weighted-average target asset allocations are reflective of actual investments at December 31, 2016 and 2015.
 The investment policy is reviewed periodically in order to achieve overall objectives in light of current circumstances.